A historic step for global health: UN adopts declaration on NCDs and mental health

 JACARDI (Grant Agreement 101126953) and JA PreventNCD (Grant Agreement 101128023) projects have received funding from the EU4Health Programme 2021-2027.

-JACARDI featured on national Italian TV: free health screenings raise awareness on diabetes and cardiovascular risks
+JACARDI featured on Italian national TV: free health screenings raise awareness on diabetes and cardiovascular risks

 JACARDI was recently featured on RAI, Italy’s national public broadcaster, highlighting a free public screening campaign aimed at the early detection of diabetes and cardiovascular disease.
 This broadcast was filmed during a high-profile event in Reggio Calabria tied to the arrival of the Italian Navy’s historic ship Amerigo Vespucci, and it brought national attention to a simple yet powerful tool for screening and prevention: online self-assessment accessible through a QR code.